Table of Contents

-There are several factors that may contribute to which manufacturer you ultimately select.
+Several factors may contribute to which manufacturer you ultimately select.
 Note that opting for the cheapest service doesn’t necessarily translate to finding the best value.
 It’s important to make sure they can source the materials you need, that you are given exact estimates for how much volume they can put out, what their logistics network is like, where they’re located, and how much experience they have – which can define the speed of manufacturing and the quality assurance they provide.

 Furthermore, remember that not all manufacturing outfits will have the necessary specialized skillsets for curating elements of your particular product.
 This may limit where you source your manufacturing.
 For instance, right now, China is dominating Lithium-Ion battery production.